bezzad/Downloader/README.md

     RangeHigh = 0,
     // clear package chunks data when download completed with failure, default value is false ClearPackageOnCompletionWithFailure = true,
-    // minimum size of chunking to download a file in multiple parts, default value is 512 MinimumSizeOfChunking = 1024,
+    // minimum size of chunking to download a file in multiple parts, the default value is 512 MinimumSizeOfChunking = 1024,
-    // Before starting the download, reserve the storage space of the file as file size, default value is false ReserveStorageSpaceBeforeStartingDownload = true;
+    // Before starting the download, reserve the storage space of the file as file size, the default value is false ReserveStorageSpaceBeforeStartingDownload = true;
     // config and customize request headers
     RequestConfiguration =